snyssen/infra-snyssen.be/README.md

 ### The `minecraft` stack

 The minecraft stack powers a [Minecraft](https://www.minecraft.net) server and its accompanying [dynmap](https://github.com/webbukkit/dynmap) server.
 The dynmap instance can be accessed at `mc.your.domain`.

+## The `foundryvtt` stack

+It provides an instance of the [Foundry VTT software](https://foundryvtt.com), for hosting online tabletop RPG games.

 ## Server schedule